8bitbeard/p5js_projects_javascript/README.md

 This repository contains all the projects i created while stidying Javascript.
 Here you can find some arcade games reproduced on javascript with the help of the P5.js library.

-You can view/interact with the projects trough mine Github Pages.
+You can view/interact with the projects trough my Github Pages.
 See the list below:

 # Todo List:
+## Games:
 - Bomber Man
 - Bricks
 - Chess